ETF Sector Rotation – What is it?

 - Every three months rotate to the Strongest ETFs.

-Below is a simulated back test of our ATGL ETF Rotation System (Equity in blue) compared to the S&P 500 Index for the last 20 years.
+Below is a simulated back test of the ATGL ETF Rotation System (Equity in blue) compared to the S&P 500 Index for the last 20 years.

 Results are NOT actual and may not be similar in the future.

 Members can access your Green Line ETF Sector Portfolio HERE.